-In Texas, vehicle accident victims must file their claim with the liable party’s insurance company.
+In Texas, vehicle accident victims must file their claims with the liable party’s insurance company.
 In bus accident cases, if the other party is a commercial bus company, you must also file their claim with the company’s insurance company.
-However, if the other party in the case is a government bus line, you must file their claim with the local government within a short period of time—sometimes you must do so within 30 days!.
+However, if the other party in the case is a government bus line, you must file their claim with the local government within a short period of time—sometimes, you must do so within 30 days.

 If you have personal injury protection coverage (PIP), you could file a claim with your insurance company.
 This will not affect your later claim against the bus company and will provide you money to help with bills and lost wages immediately.
 You and your attorney can discuss your options together.

 A bus accident lawsuit or any other type of personal injury lawsuit must be filed before the two-year filing deadline expires, according to Texas Civil Practice and Remedies Code §16.003.
 This law is called the statute of limitations.
 Your lawyer can explain the law in greater detail and help you meet the deadline for a lawsuit or potential lawsuit.

 But remember, if the bus is government-owned, you must file a claim even faster with the government unit that owns and operates the bus, or you will be forever barred from making a claim or filing a lawsuit.
 This deadline can be as short as 30 days, so do not delay in contacting our office.
 During our free consultation, we will inform you of all claim notice deadlines.